 Here’s what you folks liked the most last month:

 - The Only Customer Service Script You Will Ever Need.
-The economy is humming along quite nicely.
-How do we know?
-Because people are getting poor customer service and reading posts like this one.
-Is customer service is less important now that customers are easiser to come by?
+Maybe the economy is heating up?
+Who knows why this one is still at the top.
+Regardless, more people inquiring about customer service!
 Check out this diversion from security that will make you think about how you interact with your customers.

 Thanks for stopping by!